learn-co-curriculum/dsc-data-fluency-enterprise-integrating-data/README.md

 Subject matter experts play a crucial role in helping organizations make informed decisions when working with data.
 They provide valuable expertise, accuracy, interpretation, and communication that can help organizations make the most of their data.

-SMEs can also help us identify issues in our data analysis that should be addressed.
+SMEs can also help us identify issues in your data analysis that should be addressed.
 This includes bias in both how the data was collected and also how it was analyzed.

 ## Bias in data analysis

 Bias can play a significant role in data analysis, as it can influence the way that data is collected, the way that it is analyzed, and the way that conclusions are drawn from it.
-Bias can come in many forms, including cognitive bias, which is the result of mental shortcuts or preconceived notions that can influence how we interpret and analyze data, and sampling bias, which occurs when the sample of data that is collected is not representative of the entire population.
+Bias can come in many forms, including cognitive and sampling bias.
+Cognitive bias is the result of mental shortcuts or preconceived notions that can influence how you interpret and analyze data.
+Sampling bias occurs when the sample of data that is collected is not representative of the entire population.
 It is important to be aware of the potential for bias in data analysis, and to take steps to minimize it, in order to ensure that the conclusions drawn from the data are accurate and reliable.

 There are many ways in which bias can occur in predictive analytics.
 Some examples include: